czhang-fm/3SF-application/Readme.md

 Thanh-Hai Tran (PhD in Computer Science) has worked on formal verification of the Distributed Validator protocol in Dafny and the model checking of the Ethereum consensus protocol in TLA+.
 He is a co-inventor of the 3SF Ethereum consensus protocol.

-Xilong Zhuo is a PhD candidate in Computer Science.
+Xilong Zhuo is a PhD candidate in University of Canterbury.
 His current research topic is formal verification of security protocols.

+Ming Li is a PhD candidate in Jinan University.
+His current research focus is theoretical foundation of Artificial Intelligence.
+He is currently a visiting student at the University of Canterbury.

 *Any links for us to review?
 E.g. research papers, blog posts, etc.*